2009–10 Washington Capitals season: Playoffs

 On March 11, the Capitals clinched the division title for the third consecutive season after also winning division titles in the 2007–08 and 2008–09 campaigns.
 The Capitals also clinched as the Eastern Conference regular season champions.
 On April 4, the Capitals won their first ever Presidents' Trophy award.
 The Capitals played the Montreal Canadiens in the opening round.
 The Canadiens won Game 1, 3–2 in overtime.
 The Capitals won the next three games to take a 3–1 series lead.
 The Canadiens won the next two games to tie the series at 3–3 and force a Game 7.
 In Game 7, the Canadiens took a 2–0 lead, which held up until the third period.
 The Capitals came close many times and outshot the Canadiens 42 to 16, but Canadiens goaltender Jaroslav Halak kept them in the game, only allowing one goal.
-The Canadiens won the game 2–1 and eliminated the Capitals in the first round, considered one of the biggest playoff upsets in NHL history.
+The Canadiens won the game 2–1 and eliminated the Capitals in the first round.
+Their early post-season exit in 2010 was considered one of the biggest playoff upsets in NHL history.